-Because mouthwash can be ingested so quickly in large amounts by curious little ones, always keep bottles stored in a place that little hands cannot reach.
+Since mouthwash can be ingested so quickly in large amounts by curious little ones, we recommend always keeping bottles stored in a place that little hands cannot reach.

-- Always use the right amount of toothpaste.
-A grain of rice for toddlers, a pea-size for older children and adults.
+When using fluoride toothpaste for yourself or your family, always use the right amount.
+A grain of rice-sized toothpaste is good for toddlers, while a pea-sized amount works for older children and adults.

-- Always make sure to spit out your toothpaste when done and monitor children who are just learning to brush.
+Always spit out your toothpaste when you’re finished brushing, and monitor children who are just learning to brush.

 The information in this article was written or reviewed for accuracy by the Twice Team.
 Learn more about us.

 - Fluorosis | Mouth Healthy

 - Hyperthyroidism - Symptoms and causes | Mayo Clinic

 - Prenatal exposure to fluoride and neuropsychological development in early childhood: 1-to 4 years old children | Science Direct

 - Developmental fluoride neurotoxicity: an updated review | NIH

 - Atherosclerosis: Symptoms, Causes, Diagnosis, and Treatment | WebMD